kazurayam/ReactInputField/README.md

 2. Using this local server, I could reproduce the problem of Katalon Recorder as discussed at "[KR+React issue](https://forum.katalon.com/t/serious-recorder-bug-does-not-work-with-react/143083)".
 I found Katalon Recorder has a problem that should be addressed by Katalon.

 3. I enjoyed developing a test for React app using Playwright.
-Through this experiment, I was impressed that Playwright is the best tool to test modern JavaScript-based apps.
-I suppose that Playwright would be good at Angular and Vue.js as well, though I am not capable to work on those other JavaScript frameworks.
+Through this experiment, I was impressed that Playwright is the best tool to test modern JavaScript web apps.